mackoctavian/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists list all content of current directry and its parent directory and the boot directory in long format 12-file_type prints the type of the file named iamafile 13-symbolic_link Create a symbolic link to /bin/ls, named __ls__
+11-lists list all content of current directry and its parent directory and the boot directory in long format 12-file_type prints the type of the file named iamafile 13-symbolic_link Create a symbolic link to /bin/ls, named __ls__ 14-copy_html is a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.